treyhunner/pyohio2024/outline-idea.md

 I love learning.
 But I also I really enjoy learning about learning.

+---

-I really enjoy thinking about my own thinking process and the thinking processes of others.
+I really enjoy thinking about thinking.
+I find in interesting to think about my own thinking process and the thinking processes of others.

+[Some sort of recursive image]

+Why do you think the way you do?

+Why do we have the beliefs that we have?

+Why do I believe something now that I didn't used to?
+TODO example?

+What might I no longer believe in the future that I do now?

 ---